WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 globaltype = globalshare mut valtype
 ```

-Thread-local globals are valid if their valtypes are valid as shared.
+Thread-local globals are valid only if their valtypes are valid as shared.
+Their types must also be
+defaultable.
+Declared (i.e. non-imported) thread-local globals must be initialized to the default
+value for their types.

 > Note: We don't allow non-shared references in thread-local globals because then they would not be
 > able to be accessed from shared functions.
 We could always relax this restriction, especially if
 > we relax the restrictions on intermediate values in shared functions.

+> Note: The restricted initializers are a conservative starting point that minimizes the work the
+> engine must do to initialize the thread-local storage.
+If useful, we could relax this to allow any
+> constant instructions in thread-local initializers, or perhaps only non-allocating constant
+> instructions.
+If we allow allocations, we can choose whether they happen once or separately on
+> each thread.

 #### Execution